 To ensure that your social media efforts adhere to the design and policy standards of Emerson College and that your efforts are not tied specifically to an Emerson community member’s personal account, all official Emerson social media accounts must be created by or with approval from the Office of Marketing's social media team.

 The Office of Marketing will then grant the appropriate person(s) administrative access to those accounts.
-To request an account, contact social_media [at] emerson.edutitle="Social Media"
+To request an account, contact social_media [at] emerson.edutitle="Email the social media team"

 Maintain Emerson College Confidentiality

 Do not post confidential or proprietary information about Emerson College, its students, its alumni, or your fellow employees.
 Use good ethical judgment and follow the College’s policies and federal requirements, such as the Health Insurance Portability and Accountability Act (HIPAA) of 1996 and the Family Educational Rights and Privacy Act (FERPA).
 Review Emerson policies for more information on your responsibility as an Emerson employee.